-Mae Whitman's career started at the ripe old age of 2 when she did voiceover work for Tyson Chicken commercials, but her first big screen appearance didn't come until four years later, in 1994, as Andy Garcia's daughter in When a Man Loves a Woman.
-She frequently appeared in theaters across the countries in the mid-late-'90s, including playing George Clooney's daughter in One Fine Day (1996), Bill Pullman's daughter in Independence Day (1996), and Sandra Bullock's daughter in Hope Floats (1998).
+Mae Whitman's career started at the ripe old age of two when she did voiceover work for Tyson Chicken commercials, but her first big screen appearance didn't come until four years later, in 1994, as Andy Garcia's character's daughter in When a Man Loves a Woman.
+She frequently appeared in theaters throughout the mid-'90s, including playing George Clooney's daughter in One Fine Day (1996), the First Daughter in Independence Day (1996), and Sandra Bullock's little girl in Hope Floats (1998).

 Mae Whitman (Now)

 As a teen, Whitman starred on the Fox Family series State of Grace and then gained a new, more adult fan base as Ann Veal on Arrested Development.
-After a series of guest-star gigs in the late 2000s—on shows like Law & Order: SVU and Grey's Anatomy—Whitman finally returned to the spotlight on the ensemble family drama Parenthood, playing Lauren Graham's daughter.
-She also made it back to the big screen (in movies like Scott Pilgrim vs. the World and The Perks of Being a Wallflower) and currently stars on the NBC sitcom Good Girls.
+After a series of guest-star gigs in the late 2000s—on shows like Law & Order: SVU and Grey's Anatomy—Whitman finally returned to the spotlight on the ensemble family drama Parenthood, playing wild child Amber.
+She also made it back to the big screen (in movies like Scott Pilgrim vs. the World and The Perks of Being a Wallflower) and currently stars on the NBC drama Good Girls.
 At just 31, she's been working consistently for the past two-and-a-half decades.
 Not too shabby!

 Anna Chlumsky (Then)

-Though she had already been modeling with her mom in advertising campaigns, Anna Chlumsky got her big break when she starred in My Girl (1991) and its sequel, My Girl 2 (1994).
-In addition, Chlumsky also starred in Trading Mom (1994) as Sissy Spacek's daughter.
+Though she had already been modeling with her mom in advertising campaigns, Anna Chlumsky got her big break when she starred as Veda in My Girl (1991) and its sequel, My Girl 2 (1994).
+In addition, she starred in Trading Mom (1994) as daughter to Sissy Spacek's character.
 Shortly after that role, she took a hiatus from acting to focus on college at the University of Chicago, majoring in International Studies.

 Anna Chlumsky (Now)

-Since graduating, she has had gigs as a fact-checker for Zagat Survey and an editorial assistant for HarperCollins.
-After finding the work unsatisfying, Chlumsky went to acting school.
-In 2009, she starred in Armando Iannuci's In The Loop.
-Iannuci went on to create Veep, and tapped Chlumsky for the leading role of Amy Brookheimer.
+After graduating, Chlumsky took non-industry gigs, such as working as a fact-checker for Zagat Survey and an editorial assistant for HarperCollins.
+After finding the work unsatisfying, Chlumsky went to acting school to try her hand as an adult.
+In 2009, she starred in filmmaker Armando Iannuci's In The Loop.
+Iannuci went on to create the acclaimed HBO comedy Veep, and tapped Chlumsky for the leading role of Amy Brookheimer.
 Over the course of the show's run, Chlumsky was nominated for five Emmys.

 Thora Birch (Then)

-After a commercial career, Thora Birch made her debut on the big screen in Purple People Eater (1988) at the age of 6.
+After a commercial career, Thora Birch made her debut on the big screen in Purple People Eater (1988) at the age of six.
 This was before she rose to child stardom with roles in Paradise (1991), All I Want for Christmas (1991), Patriot Games (1992), Monkey Trouble (1994), Now and Then (1995), and Alaska (1996).
-It's likely Hocus Pocus (1993), though, that gave Birch the most memorable role of her childhood, as she is now viewed every single Halloween by those who can't get enough of spooky movie.
-She wrapped up her teens years in American Beauty (1999).
+It's likely Hocus Pocus (1993), though, that gave Birch the most memorable role of her childhood, as she is eternally a spunky little sister in the eyes of those who can't get enough of spooky movie.
+She wrapped up her teens years by playing her most adult role yet in Oscar-winner American Beauty (1999).

 Thora Birch (Now)

-Birch starred in movies like Dungeons & Dragons and Ghost World (2001)—earning her a Golden Globe nomination in the process—as well as Silver City (2004), Dark Corners (2006), and Petunia (2012).
+As a grown-up, Birch starred in movies like Dungeons & Dragons and Ghost World (2001)—which scored her a Golden Globe nod, as well as Silver City (2004), Dark Corners (2006), and Petunia (2012).
 After that, she took a break to focus on academics, but has since resumed acting, largely taking on roles independent films.
 Most recently, Birch starred in The Last Black Man in San Francisco (2019).

 Mary Kate Olsen and Ashley Olsen (Then)